Planetary surface: Forms

-The surfaces of Solar System objects, other than the four Outer Solar System gas planets, are mostly solid, with few having liquid surfaces.
+The surfaces of Solar System objects, other than the four Outer Solar System giant planets, are mostly solid, with few having liquid surfaces.

 In general terrestrial planets have either surfaces of ice, or surface crusts of rock or regolith, with distinct terrains.

 Water ice predominates surfaces in the Solar System beyond the frost line in the Outer Solar System, with a range of icy celestial bodies.
 Rock and regolith is common in the Inner Solar System until Mars.

 The only Solar System object having a mostly liquid surface is Earth, with its global ocean surface comprising 70.8 % of Earth's surface, filling its oceanic basins and covering Earth's oceanic crust, making Earth an ocean world.
 The remaining part of its surface consists of rocky or organic carbon and silicon rich compounds.

-Liquid water as surface, beside on Earth, has only been found, as seasonal flows on warm Martian slopes, as well as past occurances, and suspected at the habitable zones of other planetary systems.
+Liquid water as surface, beside on Earth, has only been found, as seasonal flows on warm Martian slopes, as well as past occurrences, and suspected at the habitable zones of other planetary systems.

 Surface liquid of any kind, has been found notably on Titan, having large methane lakes, some of which are the largest known lakes in the Solar System.

 Volcanism can cause flows such as lava on the surface of geologically active bodies (the largest being the Amirani (volcano) flow on Io).
 Many of Earth's Igneous rocks are formed through processes rare elsewhere, such as the presence of volcanic magma and water.
 Surface mineral deposits such as olivine and hematite discovered on Mars by lunar rovers provide direct evidence of past stable water on the surface of Mars.

 Apart from water, many other abundant surface materials are unique to Earth in the Solar System as they are not only organic but have formed due to the presence of life – these include carbonate hardgrounds, limestone, vegetation and artificial structures although the latter is present due to probe exploration (see also List of artificial objects on extra-terrestrial surfaces).

-Extraterrestrial Organic compounds
+Extraterrestrial organic compounds

-Increasingly organic compounds are being found on objects throughout the Solar System.
+Increasingly, organic compounds are being found on objects throughout the Solar System.
 While unlikely to indicate the presence of extraterrestrial life, all known life is based on these compounds.
-Complex carbon molecules may form through various complex chemical interactions or delivered through impacts with small solar system objects and can combine to form the "building blocks" of Carbon-based life.
+Complex carbon molecules may form through various complex chemical interactions or delivered through impacts with small solar system objects and can combine to form the "building blocks" of carbon-based life.
 As organic compounds are often volatile, their persistence as a solid or liquid on a planetary surface is of scientific interest as it would indicate an intrinsic source (such as from the object's interior) or residue from larger quantities of organic material preserved through special circumstances over geological timescales, or an extrinsic source (such as from past or recent collision with other objects).
 Radiation makes the detection of organic matter difficult, making its detection on atmosphereless objects closer to the Sun extremely difficult.